 8The massive hill behind Timothy Moore, Jr. is coal ash in the Arrowhead Landfill.
 The area used to be a flat field.

 When dumped into unlined ponds or mines, the toxins from coal ash readily leach into drinking water supplies.
 Hundreds of coal ash dump sites are known to have contaminated groundwater, wetlands, creeks, and rivers.

 9Norma Jean Harris, who lives about a quarter mile from the landfill, examines her tap water.
 After the ash arrived, her water began to smell and taste strange; now, she uses bottled water for cooking and drinking.
 Many people in close proximity to the landfill have experienced problems with their water and are also using bottled water.

 10Over time, the environmental injustices continued in Perry County.
 People have to live in airborne ash (top left), while the streets are covered in fugitive ash (top right).
 The pile started leaking into neighborhood yards (bottom left).
-When tested, the liquid was shown to contain very high levels of arsenic.

 Eventually, buzzards in the air became a constant sight (bottom right).
 What brought them to Perry County remains a mystery, but their presence has increased dramatically since the landfill began accepting coal ash.